Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception

 \subsection{Asymptotic Security}

 It has turned out that the belief has a positive limit.
-To clarify our interest, we define the notion of detection-averse utilities. \begin{defin} A pair $(\Us,\Ur)$ in the game $\mc{G}_1$ is said to be detection-averse utilities when
+To clarify our interest, we define the notion of detection-averse utilities. \begin{defin} A pair $(\Us,\Ur)$ in the game $\mc{G}_1$ are detection-averse utilities when

-for any BNE $s$ and consistent belief system $\pi$. \end{defin} Definition~\ref{def:det_sens_util} characterizes utilities with which the malicious sender avoids having the defender form a firm belief on the existence of an attacker.
-Naturally, the reasonable strategy should be detection-averse as long as the defender possesses an effective counteraction.
-If the utilities of interest are not detection-averse, this means that the defense mechanism cannot cope with the attack.
+for any PBE $s$. \end{defin} Definition~\ref{def:det_sens_util} characterizes utilities where the malicious sender avoids having the defender form a firm belief on the existence of an attacker.
+An example of detection-averse utilities is given in Appendix~\ref{app:ex_detection-averse}.
+Naturally, strategies reasonable for the attacker should be detection-averse as long as the defender possesses an effective counteraction.
+If the utilities of interest are not detection-averse, this means that the defense mechanism cannot cope with the attack because the attacker is not afraid to reveal herself.
 For protecting such systems, appropriate counteractions should be implemented beforehand.

 Suppose that there is an effective countermeasure, and hence the utilities are detection-averse.
-A simple malicious sender's strategy that satisfies~\eqref{eq:det_sens_str} is to imitate the benign sender's strategy after a finite time step.
-We give a formal definition of such strategies. \begin{defin} A strategy profile $s$ in the game $\mc{G}_1$ is said to be asymptotically benign when
+A simple malicious sender's strategy that satisfies~\eqref{eq:det_sens_str} is to imitate the benign sender's strategy after a finite number of time steps.
+We give a formal definition of such strategies. \begin{defin} A strategy profile $s$ in the game $\mc{G}_1$ is asymptotically benign when